Alessandramiria/Alessandramiria/README.md

 ### Olá eu sou a Alê 👋

-- 🔭 Atualmente procuro um estagio.
+- 🔭 Currently looking for an internship.
-- 🌱 Estou aprendendo JavaScript e outras linguagens
+- 🌱 I'm learning JavaScript and other languages
-- 😄 Ela/dela
+- 😄 She / Her
-- ⚡ Sou legal
+- ⚡ I'm cool

 <div>
   <a href="https://github.com/Alessandramiria">